-Brockley Society is pleased to offer this important work on urban housing by the esteemed local architectural historian Nicholas Taylor, who during his career worked for Lewisham Council as a town planner and served as a Councillor.
+Brockley Society is pleased to offer signed copies of this important work on urban housing by esteemed local architectural historian Nicholas Taylor, who during his lengthy career worked for Lewisham Council as a town planner and served as a Councillor.

 At Mr Taylor’s request, all proceeds from the sale of the book will be donated to the Lewisham Food Bank.
 NB: a £3.00 charge will be added to cover standard Royal Mail First Class postage.